Cid974/EJNTest/brackets/README.md

 ## How to start the project

-From 'brackets' directory, run 'npm install'
+Navigate to `brackets` directory, then run `npm install`

-Move the JSON file with the data to brackets/src
+Move the JSON file with the data to `brackets/src`

-In App.js, change the line 'import data from './InterviewData.js' according to the json file you just moved
+In App.js, change the line `import data from './InterviewData.js` to match the name of the json file you just moved

-Run npm start
+Run `npm start`